mickfuzz/phd4/_posts/thesis_chapters/2024-3-7-Discussion-Conclusion.md

 - Code patching from existing code examples, as previously explored, allows for participants to take code and add it into their game without full knowledge of the syntactical complexities of each line they use.

----

-## Recommendations for Practice / Research

----

-## Synthesis of reflections on designing for learner agency

-Pulling all together with recommendations from research . add in from notes

-- learners developing agency through personal expression of home and other Identities
-- agency through choice over pathway via GDPS
-- agency through flexible design cycle pathways, especially via community Playtesting
-- developing agency through celebration of different game maker styles
-- authenticity of tool use, especialy docs and access to Community
-- authenticity of audience - and role of drama to facilitate reflection